ARM-software/core-benchmarks/frontend/README.md

 ## Using

-Install pip packages.
+Install pip packages and build the protocol buffer libraries.
 Recommended to use virtualenv.

     $ make init
+    $ make all

 Generate the cfg protobuf.
 First argument is what generator to use.